cheilman/carapace/docs/Carapace.md

 ### Docs

+Carapace system documentation is stored in this folder.

+#### Docs/Templates

-Carapace system documentation is stored in this folder, along with documentation that will be symlinked or copied on install (such as crontab headers and `.host` readmes).
+Documentation that will be symlinked or copied on install (such as crontab headers and `.host` readmes).

 ### zshrc